MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 >You first have to configure Auto-enrollment.

 Auto-enrollment is a “no touch” solution.
 It enrolls corporate devices to your organization’s Azure Active Directory tenant and mobile device management (MDM) system.

-Think of a “tenant” as a house.
-When you ring the doorbell, Azure Active Directory looks at you and verifies that you are who you claim you are.
-With that confirmation, you’re able to enter.
-Once inside, the MDM, like Microsoft Intune, lets you know where you’re allowed to go within the house.

 ## Self-deploying mode